Know Yourself Know Your Money by Rachel Cruze

 • Ex → If you spend everything, you’ll be broke

-• Experiences / current needs can distort what you would naturally do, think about what’s instinctive or what you would do as a child
+• Current needs can distort what you would naturally do, think about what’s instinctive

-• Knowing you & your partner’s money tendencies helps you both understand the other and communicate about financial decisions – you know where the other is coming from
+• Knowing you & your partner’s money tendencies helps you both understand and communicate

 The Best Way To Respond When Mistakes Happen

-• Solution — remind yourself mistakes are okay & normal
+• Solution: Remind yourself that mistakes are normal and okay

 Check out more Business / Finance posts!